Vonage/vonage-php-sdk-core/README.md

 ### Accessing Response Data

 When things go wrong, you'll receive an `Exception`.
-The Vonage exception classes `Vonage\Client\Exception\Request` and `Vonage\Client\Exception\Server` support an additional `getEntity()` method which you can use in addition to `getCode()` and `getMessage()` to find out more about what went wrong.
+The Vonage exception classes `Vonage\Client\Exception\RequestException` and `Vonage\Client\Exception\ServerException` support an additional `getEntity()` method which you can use in addition to `getCode()` and `getMessage()` to find out more about what went wrong.
 The entity returned will typically be an object related to the operation, or the response object from the API call.

 ### Composer installation fails due to Guzzle Adapter